pbrdmn/brd.mn/src/cv.md

 >
 > <span class="meta">October 2022 - Current</span>
 >
-> Redbubble is creating the world's largest marketplace for iondependent artists, bringing more creativity into the world.
+> Redbubble is creating the world's largest marketplace for independent artists, bringing more creativity into the world.

 > ### Engineering Manager at Compono
 >